-3 and 4 year old sessional kindergarten wait-lists are managed by Bubup Womindjeka.
-Our wait-lists are open in advance therefore we encourage families to place their name on the wait-list where their child is age appropriate to avoid disappointment.
-The service has the discretion to close off wait-lists once it is deemed exhausted.
+3 and 4 year old sessional kindergarten waitlists are managed by Bubup Womindjeka.
+Our waitlists are open in advance therefore we encourage families to place their name on each waitlist where their child is age appropriate to avoid disappointment.
+The service has the discretion to close off a waitlist once it is deemed exhausted.

-Schedule of Fees 2024
+Schedule of Fees 2025

-Once-off Administration Fee \$155 for every child attending Bubup Womindjeka (non-refundable) Early Years Program \$144.00 per day 3 Year Old Sessional Kindergarten no cost for the duration of year 4 Year Old Sessional Kindergarten no cost for the duration of year Holiday Care \$144.00 per day
+Once-off Administration Fee \$155 for every child attending Bubup Womindjeka (non-refundable) Early Years Program \$151.00 per day 3 Year Old Sessional Kindergarten no cost for the duration of year 4 Year Old Sessional Kindergarten no cost for the duration of year Holiday Care \$151.00 per day